 We take a look at British folk art and provide an in-depth view of Australian mid-century modern, as well as telling the amazing tale of the barbershop and the discovery of Wedgwood Jasperware.

 You'll love the feature on French fashion illustrations, and just to keep it a bit festive we've delved into the history of the Christmas bauble and the Christmas cracker.

 Plus there's even more...
 Including a 4 month calendar of antique fairs and events, Bargain Hunter, Snippets and 4 pages of readers' letters in What's it Worth.
 It's a great magazine and it's packed with literally hundreds and hundreds of items to buy.

 If you can't find a copy at your local outlet, email us - email@example.com - and we'll tell you where you can buy it!

 Next we'd like to tell you about our weekly CollectorChat email newsletter (well, we send it out most weeks!).
 If it's interesting, astounding, fun, important, eccentric, relevant, record-breaking or quirky, we'll report on it!
 If you'd like to be added to the newsletter email list, email us - firstname.lastname@example.org - and we'll include you.
 You can unsubscribe at any time if you get fed up with it.

 If you'd like to 'try before you buy', click on this link to see some pages from our Summer 2014 issue.
 We're sure you'll love it!

-The Winter/Spring 2013 issue of Antiques and Collectables for Pleasure & Profit is on sale in your local newsagent now!
+Don't forget - the Spring 2014 issue of Antiques and Collectables for Pleasure & Profit is on sale in newsagents across Australia now!